thw17/AGAR2022_Reproducible_Genome_Assembly/README.md

 ## Reference-based vs. *de novo* assembly

 There are, in general, two main flavors of genome assembly. *De novo* assembly involves taking raw sequencing reads and piecing them together into a genome assembly using only the information contained in the reads and their metadata (e.g., the sequences themselves, insert sizes, etc.).
-While a number of de novo assemblers exist and there's a great deal of work being done to improve algorithms, lengthen sequencing reads, develop methods to increase insert sizes, etc., *de novo* assembly remains challenging, expensive (usually 100x or greater sequencing depth), and computationally demanding.
+While a number of *de novo* assemblers exist and there's a great deal of work being done to improve algorithms, lengthen sequencing reads, develop methods to increase insert sizes, etc., *de novo* assembly remains challenging, expensive, and computationally demanding.

 Fortunately, if we have a reference genome available to us, we can make do with much less sequencing (often 30x coverage or less; low coverage - 1-5x - is not uncommon for some purposes), and use tools that require far less memory and storage.
 We can do this by mapping our sequencing reads to said reference genome.